z669016/adventofcode-2017/README.md

 each tube is simply the Manhattan distance between its start and end point.

 ## Day 20
 This required some thinking ... and validation math for part 1.
-The particle that will in the end be closest th the origin will be the one with the smallest acceleration (Manhattan distance).
+The ```Particle``` that will in the end be closest to the origin will be the one with the smallest acceleration (Manhattan distance).
 If two accelerations are equal, the one with the smallest delta between two steps will win, and if even those are equal, then the particle that starts closest to the origin will win.
-Wrap this in a ```compareTo())``` method, create a list of ```Particle``` and sort it in natural order.
+I wrapped this in a ```compareTo()``` method, create a list of ```Particle```s and sort it in natural order.
 The first particle in the list will be the right answer for part 1.

-Part 2 can probably be calculated, but you can also just simulate moving forward and after eacht step removing all Particles with the same position.
+Part 2 can probably be calculated, but you can also just simulate moving forward and after each step removing all Particles with the same position (to prevent unnecessary calculations).
 The stream API works well for this.
-The questio is when to stop moving forward ...
+The question is when to stop moving forward ...
 I decided to stop if the list didn't change for 1000 consecutive steps.
+The size of the remaining list of particles is the answer for part 2.

 ## Day 21
-A nasty one this time ... first I had a mistake in one of the rotations (indeed, didn't completely tested them), then I missedd some combinations of flipping and rotating.
+A nasty one this time ... first I had a mistake in one of the rotations (indeed, didn't completely test them), then I missed some combinations of flipping and rotating.
 Lost quite some time finding that issue.

 ## Day 22
-Pretty straight forward ... took some of the grid-methods from day 21 and moved them into a GridUtils class for reuse, also added a method to grow the current grid (current size * 3 and the old grid comes in the center of the new one).
+Pretty straight forward ... took some grid-methods from day 21 and moved them into a GridUtils class for reuse, also added a method to grow the current grid (current size * 3 and the old grid comes in the center of the new one).
 Created a Direction object with methods for turning the current direction.
 Created a Virus class to navigate the grid, determine next direction based on state of the current node, affect the current node, and keep counters.
 For part 2,